nuxt/governance/README.md

 - Authoring high-quality educational materials
 - Curating community resources

-It is essential that community partners keep in touch with framework team to keep aligned with best practices and marketing strategies.
+Community partners must keep in touch with the framework team to keep aligned with best practices and marketing strategies.
 A bi-weekly meeting is at least set to make this possible.

 ## Users

-Users are community members who have a need for the project.
+Users are community members who use the project.
 They are the most important members of the community: without them, the project would have no purpose.
 Anyone can be a user; there are no specific requirements.

 Users should be encouraged to participate in the life of the project and the community as much as possible.
 User contributions enable the project team to ensure that they are satisfying the needs of those users.
 Common user activities include (but are not limited to):